yuvalmGS/gigaspaces-wiki-jekyll/xap97/common-environment-variables.markdown

 weight: 100
 ---

-{% summary %}Descriptions of the main environment variables set automatically by `setenv.bat`.{% endsummary %}

-# Overview

-The GigaSpaces environment configuration is maintained by a configuration script file.
+The XAP environment configuration is maintained by a configuration script file.
 This script is located in the `<GigaSpaces Root>\bin` directory:

 - Windows: `setenv.bat`
 - UNIX: `Setenv.sh`